uk-gov-mirror/defra.forms-engine-plugin/docs/features/configuration-based/PAGE_EVENTS.md

 Currently supported event types:

 - `onLoad`: Called on load of a page (e.g. the initial GET request to load the page)

-Planned event types:

-- `onSave`: Called on save of a page, after the data has been validated by DXT.
-For example, when a user presses "Continue", which triggers a POST request.
+- `onSave`: Called on save of a page, after the data has been validated by DXT and the _page controller_ returns a 2xx or 3xx response.
+Note: if there's any data validation issues requiring a redirect/error, these are handled by the engine before a page controller's involvement and as a result the page event will only trigger when the engine is satisfied and the page controller is.

 ### Supported actions

 - `http`: Makes a HTTP(S) call to a web service.
 This service must be routable on DXT (e.g. by configuring CDP's squid proxy), must accept DXT's standardised payload, return HTTP 200 and a valid JSON document.
   - Options:
+    - `method`: The HTTP method, e.g. `POST` or `GET`.
+Note that forms-engine-plugin posts the form state as a payload, so `POST` is the correct method if you need to parse the form data.
     - `url`: A fully formed HTTP(S) URL, e.g. `https://my-api.defra.gov.uk` or `https://my-api.prod.cdp-int.defra.cloud`

 ## Payload